polinapetkova/InvestigatingAirbnbhosts/README.md

 ## Instructions
 For this research we used R and RStudio software.
 Useful information about the software and guidelines about the installation process can be found [here](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/r/).
 Moreover, to run the automated pipeline, you should install Make which you can do by following the guidelines provided [here](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/).

 Additionally, the different library packages that should be used in RStudio are provided in each of the files.
-Without istalling these packages, you cannot run the codes.
+Without installing these packages, you cannot run the codes.

 ## Usefull Sources
 litersture/links wtc